kioydiolabs/reKnag/Writerside/topics/index.md

 [Take a look](Frontend.md)

 This repository contains the code for the simple HTML website frontend.
-Included are browser extension versions of the frontend with their manifest files.
+Included are browser extension versions of the frontend with their manifest.json files.

 ## Installation